Affiliate marketing is how I made my first $100 blogging and was crucial to my success as a blogger.

 If you create enough valuable content that helps your readers, you’re going to be known as a trusted source of information.

 The next step is to turn that trust into money by creating product review posts, step-by-step tutorials, and product comparison posts.
-This type of content is built to convert.
+Again, this type of content is built to convert.

 5. Add a resources page